Polymath: A Challenging Multi-modal Mathematical Reasoning Benchmark: Curating

 \subsection{Dataset categorization}

 We develop a categorization schema that catalogues questions on basis of the information provided and the type of reasoning assessed by the question.
 Based on the continuous human evaluation during collection, we identify 10 distinct question categories.
 We enumerate these categories along with their definitions in Table \ref{tab:categ_definition}.
 We further distinguish between questions \textit{with diagram} and \textit{without diagram}.
-The \textit{with diagram} questions are designed around the information presented in the diagrams (Fig \ref{fig:our_new_3_datasets}).
-We show examples of \textit{with diagram} and \textit{without diagram} questions for each category in \S \ref{examples_by_category}.
 The overall per-category distribution, along with the \textit{with diagram} and \textit{without diagram} split, is visualized in Figure \ref{fig:hor_2figs_1cap}.